The joy of smoking can go horribly wrong if the temperature isn’t consistent throughout the smoking process.

-WiFi capable, the CyberQ can also be set up with an IP address, making possible monitoring away from home through any web-based device.
-It can also be set up as a hotspot, handy in the event you and your grill are away from home and need to set up in a WiFi-free area.
+Wi-Fi capable, the UltraQ can also be set up with an IP address, making possible monitoring away from home through any web-based device.
+It can also be set up to connect over Bluetooth for ‘local operation’, handy in the event you and your grill are away from home and need to set up in a Wi-Fi-free area.

 It offers management through voice control when connected to Amazon Alexa.